MicrosoftDocs/winrt-api/windows.ai.machinelearning/mapfeaturedescriptor_isrequired.md

 # Windows.AI.MachineLearning.MapFeatureDescriptor.IsRequired

 ## -description
-If true, you must bind a value to this feature before calling Evaluate().
+If true, you must bind a value to this feature before calling [LearningModelSession.Evaluate](learningmodelsession_evaluate_291797498.md).

 ## -property-value
+True if you must bind a value to this feature before calling **LearningModelSession.Evaluate**; otherwise, false.

 ## -remarks